HackX-IN/Cards/README.md

 ## Features

+- react-native-reanmated.
+- react-native-gesture-handler.
 - Display a list of credit card items with animated scrolling.
 - Each credit card has a random background color.
-- Scroll each credit card independently within a FlatList
+- Scroll each credit card independently within a Map Method

 ## Getting Started:
 use command "yarn start" to run the code